apache/causeway-site/content/contributors/verifying-releases.md

 This page provides some guidance on what a voter is expected to verify before casting their vote.

+Per this [ASF documentation](http://www.apache.org/dev/release.html), the legal requirements for an ASF release are:

+* a source zip file + corresponding signature (signed by me, which is in the ASF web of trust and in our KEYS file)
+* all source files have the Apache license (this is ensured by the running of the rat plugin prior to release; you could run it on the unzipped source)
+* all dependencies are appropriately licensed; see the DEPENDENCIES file which is automatically generated from the POMs plus the supplemental-models.xml file

+Note that the binaries are *not* an ASF release, they merely exist on the Maven central repo as a convenience.

 ## Verifying the source release artifacts

 Download both the ZIP and .ASC files from the location specified in the voting email.
 To verify that the signature is correct, use: